 The Accounting Club is a student organization for all accounting majors.
 The goal of the club is to help accounting students explore career options in the accounting field.
 The club sponsors Accounting Night where employers come to search for internship and full time candidates.
 In addition, they bring in three or four speakers each semester from public firms, private companies, alumni, and CPA prep courses.

 Audio Engineering Society (AES)

 AES is a student-run organization that promotes activities that develop awareness and understanding in the field of audio engineering.
 Membership is open to all students interested in learning and gaining experience in the music industry and with the technical equipment it involves.
-Members also work with faculty to generate input for the MRT program.
+Members also work with faculty to generate input for the Audio & Music Production Program.
 AES hosts the annual LVC Unplugged and Live for Life concerts.